Skip to main content

 TL;DR

-Second, response time suffers.
-According to a Harvard Business Review study (Oldroyd, 2011; updated by Drift in 2023), responding within 5 minutes makes you 100x more likely to connect with a lead.
-But when responding requires opening three apps and performing manual data entry in each one, sub-5-minute response is impossible for most teams.
+Response time collapses.
+According to a Harvard Business Review study by Oldroyd (2011, updated by Drift in 2023), responding within 5 minutes makes you 100x more likely to connect with a lead.
+Sub-5-minute response is impossible when replying requires opening three apps and retyping the same data in each.

-What does a connected CRM-calendar-email workflow look like?
+What does a connected workflow actually look like?

-In a connected system, here’s what happens when a prospect fills out your contact form:
+Here’s what happens when a prospect fills out your contact form in a connected system:

 1. CRM creates a new contact record with all form data

-2. Lead scoring assigns a priority based on form responses
+2. Lead scoring assigns priority based on form responses

-3. If qualified, the system sends a personalized email within 60 seconds
+3. If qualified, a personalized email sends within 60 seconds

-4. That email includes a Calendly or HubSpot Meetings link
+4. That email includes a HubSpot Meetings or Calendly booking link

 5. When the prospect books, the calendar event logs to their CRM record

-6. The assigned team member gets a notification with the prospect’s full history
+6. The assigned team member gets a notification with full contact history

 7. After the meeting, a follow-up email sequence triggers automatically